Digital Enterprise Privacy Statement

 Your data is processed under the following legal bases:

-• Public Task (UK GDPR Article 6(1)(e)): To deliver services and monitor the programme in the public interest.
+• Public Task (UK GDPR Article 6(1)(e)): To deliver services in the public interest and in the exercise of official authority vested in Leeds City Council.

 • Substantial Public Interest (Article 9(2)(g) for special category data): Supported by Schedule 1 Part 2, paragraph 6 of the Data Protection Act 2018.